mwhittaker/enforced_invariant_confluence/README.md

 I-confluence to be determined algorithmically.
 An I-confluence decision procedure would allow programmers to guarantee that their programs can execute without coordination.

+This repository contains some [theoretical pencil-and-paper work](doc) to characterize with which CRDTs and invariant languages can I-confluence be enforced.
+It also contains some [fully implemented prototypes](src) which implement the decision procedures which have been outlined with pencil-and-paper.